 Adopting paperless transactions

 In collaboration with our Government partners, and with the goal to remove and isolate the cross-contamination of materials such as paper, we have accelerated the digitization of all E-delivery and E-Cargo release Orders among other documents.
 This has lead to 60% of all shipments at the Port of Salalah being paperless with other ports quickly catching up.

 Facilitating Transportation for Testing and Quarantine Areas

 Sinyar Oman has been an instrumental part of the mobility testing centers launched by the Ministry of Health (MOH) to rapidly test vast geographies in Oman.
-We have also transported 4,000 people to and from institutional isolation facilities in the Sultanate, across various governorates.
+The company has provided buses to serve as mobility testing centers and complimentary buses to transport patients to these centers, safely testing thousands of people for COVID-19 across Oman.
+Mwasalat has also transported 4,000 people to and from institutional isolation facilities in the Sultanate, across various governorates.

 Ensuring the Highest Level of Safety for our Front Line Workers

 From our ports to our local buses and ferries, we ensure that all of our front line workers are supplied with sufficient personal protection equipment (PPEs).
 All of our facilities including ports, free zones, public transportation infrastructure, and shipping lines are abiding by the highest hygiene standards, including the liberal usage of disinfectants and sanitisers.

 In respect to the central role that ports and our logistics network has in maintaining food security for the nation, and our key role in the facilitation of trade, we have launched the latest technologies including remote working tools, advanced cloud and networking infrastructure, and other advanced technologies.
 This has ensured that 85% of of all of our staff are working remotely, and we have bolstered our cloud infrastructures and other network redundancies to secure long term business continuity.